nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_ARRAY_METHODS.md

 > **_Lightning Exercise:_** Use `filter()` to create another array named `manufacturingBusinesses` that will contain all businesses in the manufacturing industry.
 Display those to the DOM.

+#### Example output

 ![manufacturing businesses list](./images/dotard-simbleton-manufacturing-list.png)

 ## map

 > Doris sidles up next to you after your lunch break, holding a cup of herbal tea.
 She takes a quick sip, inhales deeply and says, "I love everything you've done so far.
 This is making a huge difference in everyone's productivity."
 >
-> You're fairly that by _everyone_ she's just talking about herself, but you nod, smile and respond, "Thank you.
+> You're fairly sure that by _everyone_, she means herself, but you nod, smile and respond, "Thank you.
 Just glad to be making a difference."
 >
 > Doris smiles back and says, "Now that I have a list of businesses, I realize that I would also love to have a list of purchasing agents.
 All by themselves.
 On a web page like the business names."

 To achieve this task for Doris, you still need to iterate the original array of businesses, but all you need is the purchasing agent names.
 If you can extract those names and put them in their own array, then you can use `forEach()` to display them in the DOM.

 The `map()` method is perfect for that.
-The map method is used for transforming items in one array to a different structure, and storing them new items in another array.
+The map method is used for transforming items in one array to a different structure, and storing the new items in another array.
 Here's how you would do that for this feature.

 ```js
 outEl.innerHTML += "<h1>Purchasing Agents</h1>";